stanman71/Python_Projects/vLab/README.md

 ##  vLab_Python

-This project was made to modify the configuration of Juniper devices and build topologies in VMware
+This project was made to modify the configuration of Juniper devices and build topologies in VMware.

 ### Features